temezeta/shopping-bag/README.md

 3. Clone repository
 4. Open `shopping-bag.sln` with Visual Studio
 5. In user secrets or appsettings file (don't commit), change the connection string to match the database you created.
+6. Install dotnet ef tools in PowerShell etc. `dotnet tool install --global dotnet-ef`
-6. Select `shopping-bag` from the top bar dropdown with green Play-button
+7. Select `shopping-bag` from the top bar dropdown with green Play-button
-7. Click the button to start backend
+8. Click the button to start backend
-8. Swagger page should open in browser
+9. Swagger page should open in browser

 ## Getting started with Docker

-1. Follow steps 1-5 from above
+1. Follow steps 1-6 from above
 2. Install [Docker Desktop](https://docs.docker.com/desktop/windows/wsl/)
 3. Ensure WSL 2 support is enabled and virtualization (SVM etc.) is enabled in BIOS
 4. If you can start Docker Desktop and `wsl -l -v` command returns version 2 distro you should be fine
-5. Install dotnet ef tools in PowerShell etc. `dotnet tool install --global dotnet-ef`
-6. Build `shopping-bag.csproj` project by right clicking it in Visual Studio Solution Explorer and Build
+5. Build `shopping-bag.csproj` project by right clicking it in Visual Studio Solution Explorer and Build
-7. Select `docker-compose` from the top bar dropdown with green Play-button
+6. Select `docker-compose` from the top bar dropdown with green Play-button
-8. Click the button to start backend
+7. Click the button to start backend
-9. Swagger page should open in browser
+8. Swagger page should open in browser

 ## Structure